Iwi fears for whale bone thieves

 The theft of whale jawbones and teeth has left a Taranaki iwi fearful for the wellbeing of the thieves.

-Te Korowai o Ngāruahine tumu whakarae Te Aorangi Dillon said one side each of three sperm whale jawbones were taken, along with some niho (teeth).
+Te Korowai o Ngāruahine tumu whakarae Te Aorangi Dillon said one side of each of three sperm whale jawbones was taken, along with some niho (teeth).

 “Someone, or some people, have cut the lock to the gate and jimmied open the heavy middle door to the shed.”